SelfCareMap

 Targets: Inner thighs, groin, hip adductors

-• Sit on the floor with the soles of your feet together, knees bent out to the sides.
+• Sit on the floor with the soles of your feet together and your knees bent out to the sides.

-• Hold your feet or ankles with your hands.
+• Hold your feet or ankles with your hands to keep your feet grounded.

-• Sit tall, lengthening your spine.
-Gently press your knees toward the floor using your elbows (if desired), or simply let gravity do the work.
+• Sit tall, lengthening your spine toward the ceiling.
+Gently press your knees toward the floor using your elbows if desired, or simply let gravity do the work.

-• For a deeper stretch, hinge forward from your hips, keeping your back flat.
+• For a deeper stretch, hinge forward from your hips while keeping your back flat.
+Avoid rounding your shoulders, as the goal is to open the groin and pelvis.

 4. Pigeon Pose (Modified on Floor)